manticoresoftware/manticoresearch/CONTRIBUTING.md

 We recommend opening first a github issue describing your proposed changed and check if they fit with what maintainers are doing and have planned.

 ### Fork/clone the repository
-Clone/fork the master branch via Github or 'git clone'.
+Clone/fork the main branch via Github or 'git clone'.
-Don't work directly on the master branch, but create a branch.
+Don't work directly on the main branch, but create a branch.

 ### Testing and submiting changes

 Manticore Search code comes with a test suite which must be run to ensure your changes don't create any regression.
-Read the [TESTING](https://github.com/manticoresoftware/manticore/blob/master/TESTING.md) guide for how to run the tests.
+Read the [TESTING](https://github.com/manticoresoftware/manticore/blob/main/TESTING.md) guide for how to run the tests.

-We recommend to update your local repository with the latest code from the official repository and rebase the branch on top of the latest master branch.
+We recommend to update your local repository with the latest code from the official repository and rebase the branch on top of the latest main branch.
 If later changes are needed, you can add them as separate commits.

 If you are fixing a regression, add/update a functional test.